khaldoun-xyz/standard/docs/plan.md

 - independence is very valuable,
 - we can innovate at low cost structures by asking different questions,
-- an ecosystem doesn't come into existence all at once,
+- an ecosystem doesn't come into existence all at once.
-- letting go is very valuable.